 The first Club was founded in 1932 in Paris by travel managers, following an educational tour of Scandinavia.
 The idea of international goodwill and friendship grew and, in 1934, the “Association Internationale des Skål Clubs” was formed with Florimond Volckaert as its first President, who is considered the “Father of Skål.”

-Skål International today has almost 14,000 members in 354 clubs throughout 83 nations.
-Most activities occur at local level, moving up through National Committees, under the umbrella of Skål International, headquartered at the General Secretariat in Torremolinos, Spain.
+Skål International today has almost 13,000 members in 335 clubs throughout 100 countries.
+Most activities occur at the local level, moving up through National Committees, under the umbrella of Skål International, headquartered at the General Secretariat in Torremolinos, Spain.
 Skål USA has 45 clubs and over 1,500 members and growing.

 Skål International is governed by an Executive Committee of seven members, elected by delegates to an annual General Assembly, held during the World Congress, hosted by a different country each year.
 This allows members first-hand observation of the travel and tourism potential around the world.

 On April 1, 1938, the Skål Club of North America (Skål Club of New York, No. 28) was founded.
 As the first Skål Club established in North America, the New York Club assisted and guided in the formation of other Skål Clubs on this continent.